abieler/ices-desktop/README.md

 julia main.jl 2014-12-24T00:00:00 ALICE
 ```

-To define the DSMC output that is used for this calculation you can set the parameter
+To define which DSMC data is used for this calculation you can set the parameter
 'dataFile:' in the .userSettings.conf file.
 At runtime this file will be loaded and used
 for the line of sight calculations.

 Additionally you can also provide the keyword 'dataDir:' in .userSettings.conf.
 In this case
 this is the full path to a directory containing multiple AMPS output files.
 The script will then
 automatically load the best choice for the user defined time.
+If the  .userSettings.conf file has both keywords, 'dataFile:' and 'dataDir:' it will choose
+whatever is defined under 'dataFile:' as it is the more specific case.
+When providing only 'dataDir:', you also need to define the keyword 'species:' in .userSettings.conf.
+This is also true if there is only data from one specific species.